As a brain owner myself, (or does it own me?) I’ve taken an interest in the brain and how to improve brain power, since the late 1970s.

 - We can tick things off when completed – i.e. record our progress.

-I’m sure you can think of more benefits.
+You can probably think of a few more benefits.

 However, there’s one overriding value that most people don’t realise, but which has a profound impact on our productivity and performance.
 It is, for most people (except perhaps for those who have nothing to do) the best way to improve brainpower.